agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step6.md

 #### Testing phase ####

 Travis is automatic as mentioned however it still has to test the whole application after each push and therefore it takes some time for the build to either pass or fail.
 However you can follow the progress of this process in the dashboard of travis CI under the column JOB LOG.
-During this Phase you should be able to see a yellow symbol in both Github and the Travis CI dashboard as seen in the images below.
+During this Phase you should be able to see a yellow color 🟡 in both Github and the Travis CI dashboard as seen in the images below.

 *Travis CI dashboard:*
 <iframe src="https://drive.google.com/file/d/1sPSk9ilbasOP23jwAPSLaCC_onEwWlgC/preview" width="600" height="280"></iframe>